Kyle Isbel Preview, Player Props: Royals vs. Red Sox

 Kyle Isbel At The Plate

-- Isbel has had at least one RBI in 28.4% of his games this year (21 of 74), with more than one RBI five times (6.8%).
-He has also accounted for three or more of his team's runs in one contest.
+- Isbel has an RBI in 22 of 75 games this year, with multiple RBI in six of them.
+He has also driven in three or more of his team's runs in one contest.

-- He has scored a run in 26 games this season, with multiple runs six times.
+- He has scored a run in 27 games this season, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.